openimagingdata/CDEStaging/gamuts/gamuts.md

   - 13987: Main pulmonary artery obstruction
   - 16074: Pediatric chest wall lesion
   - 14606: Pediatric chest tumor
+  - 15446: Wide superior mediastinum in an infant or child
+  - 15629: Small thymus in an infant
+  - 22616: Tracheomalacia
+  - 27873: Tracheoesophageal fistula
+  - 22618: Tracheobronchomegaly
+  - 22612: Tracheal agenesis
+  - 15619: Thymic enlargement
+  - 9601: Thoracolumbar gibbus
+  - 25733: Thoracic dysplasia

 - Not sure what to do with it
   - 15701: acute diffuse mediastinal widening